Seraff/taxus/docs/fasta_files.rst

 Headers editing
 ---------------

-When the fasta file is loaded it is possible to change the name of taxa and corresponding header of sequence simultaneously.
+When the fasta file is loaded it is possible to change the name of a taxon in the tree and in the fasta simultaneously.

-To change the header of taxa select it and click the "Annotate Node" button (|annotate_node_button|).
+To change the name of a taxon select it and click the "Annotate Node" button (|annotate_node_button|).

-Edit the name of taxa/header in the window and press "Save".
+Edit the name of in the window and press "Save".

 .. image:: _static/img/name_editing.png
   :scale: 50%